Lancs beat Somerset to boost title hopes

 Lancashire's 23 points from the game officially ends any slender hopes Somerset had of sneaking into the top two and takes the Red Rose to the head of the Division One table for a few hours at least.

-They will be overtaken by either Hampshire or Nottinghamshire, who are meeting at Southampton, or whichever of Yorkshire or Warwickshire win at Emerald Headingley.
+They will be overtaken by either Hampshire or Nottinghamshire, who are meeting at Southampton, or whichever of Yorkshire or Warwickshire win in Leeds.
 But both games have endured at least some delay by the weather on day three.

 The Lancashire wickets were shared around, with two apiece for Tom Bailey, who quickly removed main danger man James Hildreth for 26, George Balderson and Jack Blatherwick, who got the final scalp, Ned Leonard caught behind by Alex Davies, leaving Steven Davies stranded on 22.

-Alex Davies then returned to form with four fours in an unbeaten 22 off 20 balls, while Balderson finished 10 not out as Lancashire eased home before lunch.
+Alex Davies then returned to form with four fours in an unbeaten 22 off 20 balls, while Balderson finished 10 not out as lunch was put back to allow Lancashire to ease home.